The container check digit provides a means of validating the transmission accuracy of the owner/operator code and serial number.

 – Z for trailers and chassis,

-- The serial number: six Arabic numerals, left at owner‘s or operator‘s option,
+The serial number: six Arabic numerals, left at owner‘s or operator‘s choosing,